mountainkidai/MountainKidValley/HOW TO CONTRIBUTE.md

 1. Visit the [MountainKid AI GitHub Repository](https://github.com/mountainkidai/MountainKid-Valley).
 2. Click the **"Fork"** button at the top right of the page to create your own copy of the repository.
 3. After forking, go to your **GitHub account** where the forked repository now exists.
-4. Click on the **"README.md"** or the file you want to edit.
+4. Click on the **"File that you want to edit"**.
 5. Click the **"pencil" icon** (edit button) on the top right corner of the file view.
 This will open the file in edit mode directly on GitHub’s web interface.
 6. Make your changes (for example, fixing a typo, adding a sentence, or editing content).
-7. Once you're done, scroll to the bottom and write a brief description of your changes in the **"Commit changes"** box.
+7. Once you're done, click commit changes button (top right corner) and write a brief description of your changes in the **"Commit changes"** box.
 8. Choose **"Create a new branch for this commit and start a pull request"** to make your changes in a separate branch.
 9. Click **"Propose changes"**.
 10. On the next page, click the **"Create pull request"** button to submit your changes.